ErfanFazel/Nashenas_telegram_bot/README.md

-# Template for Telegram Bot
+Telegram Bot to Connect Strangers

 ## How to Run
 1. First set your telegram bot token ad environment varible `TELEGRAM_BOT_TOKEN`: